Soyuz set for first French Guiana launch

 However two models of the faulty series are in French Guiana for future missions and their upper stages will be sent back to Russia for inspection, repair or possible replacement.

-Soyuz is built by Russia's Roscosmos space agency at Samara Space Centre and is shipped by train and sea to French Guiana.
+Soyuz is built by Russia's Roscosmos space agency at Samara Space Center and is shipped by train and sea to French Guiana.

 The space base there is only 5 degrees north of the equator and this represents a significant bonus for Soyuz.